 In the early part of the 19th century, whatever trees were left from earlier over-harvesting were removed by the Ottoman Turks in their efforts to build and power a railroad.
 There is also photographic evidence of where ground level was a few hundred years ago, and where it is today.
 The ground in some areas is two meters (6.5 feet) lower than it used to be; the land of Israel had literally been pouring into the sea.

-In 1901, Keren Kayemeth LeIsrael—Jewish National Fund (KKL-JNF) was founded.
-KKL-JNF looked for native Mediterranean pine species to help reestablish forests.
+In 1901, Jewish National Fund-Keren Kayemet LeIsrael (JNF-KKL) was founded.
+It looked for native Mediterranean pine species to help reestablish forests.
 It began planting in earnest with much help from Jews around the world, who donated and continue to donate via the “little blue tzedakah boxes.”

 Its efforts have been wonderfully successful.
 The massive soil erosion that was occurring was arrested.
 Organic matter was returned to the land of Israel.